Graph3x/VeryRealWallets/README.md

-VeryRealWallets is a mockup of a cryptocurrency wallet API.
+VeryRealWallets is a mockup of a cryptocurrency wallet RESTful API.
 It is still work in progress and it is mostly unpolished.

 All data should be formated in json.